case studies

 We were privileged to hear from over 300 people from across Australia (rural, remote and urban areas) about their experience with our current early childhood development systems, and their wishes for what desired systems of the future might look like if they supported significantly more children in Australia to thrive.
 These insights were complemented by a rapid review and analysis of published position papers and deep dives into prevailing societal and economic ideologies.

-The final report is now available: ‘Mapping the systems that influence early childhood development outcomes’.
-Interactive current and future state systems maps are also available here.
 We encourage you to explore this work and consider the implications for your own organisations, networks and collaborative initiatives.

-The Northern Woods Summit, Well-being Economies Alliance for Canada and Sovereign Indigenous Nations hub
+The Northern Woods Summit, Well-being Economies Alliance for Canada and Sovereign Indigenous Nations hub - 2022

 The world we live in has been shaped by human ideas and beliefs.
 Deeply held convictions and unconscious assumptions underpin the dominant way of life.
 The same is true of our economy.
 It is one that has been built on thousands of years of cultural and financial evolution anchored in the western world’s ways of thinking.
 Over the past century, the model that currently drives the economy has become ever more focused on productivity and efficiency as goals instead of means.
 Entrenched myths and metaphors reinforce a desire for endless development and material growth.
 Unquestioned narratives underpin our economy and our current destructive trajectories.